-The concept of a comprehensive university, the central element of Heidelberg’s institutional strategy that proved a success in the first round of the Excellence Initiative by the German federal and state governments, has again carried Heidelberg University through the competition’s renewal process with flying colours.
+The concept of a comprehensive research university, the central element of Heidelberg’s institutional strategy that proved a success in the first round of the Excellence Initiative by the German federal and state governments, has again carried Heidelberg University through the competition’s renewal process with flying colours.
 The two clusters of excellence, “Asia and Europe in a Global Context” and “Cellular Networks”, as well as the three existing graduate schools will continue to be funded.
 Building on its own strengths and in close cooperation with capable partners throughout the region, Heidelberg University is intent on meeting future tasks and challenges.

 Institutional Strategy: “Heidelberg: Realising the Potential of a Comprehensive University”